Agonist-Antagonist Neural Coordination without Mechanical Coupling after Targeted Muscle Reinnervation: Materials and Methods

 \subsection{Participant}

-Three participants (all male; 62, 65, 53 years old) were recruited for this study.
-The study was approved by Ethics Committee of Imperial College (reference number: 19IC5641) and performed according to the Declaration of Helsinki.
-Before the experimental session, the participant provided written informed consent.
-P1 suffered an accident in 1994 which included a plexus injury and resulted in a left transhumeral amputation.
-20 years after the accident, TMR surgery was performed, resulting in muscle signals in his deltoid muscle, now being mediated by the ulnar and median nerves in the anterior part and by the radial nerve in the posterior part of the muscle.
-He controlled his myoelectic prosthesis with the help of two bipolar surface electrodes.
-P2 had transhumeral amputation of his left upper limb and underwent TMR surgery by nerve-to-nerve coaptation (\cite{pettersen2024targeted}), mainly to treat phantom limb pain, 8 years before the current study.
+The current study was approved by the Ethics Committee of Imperial College (reference number: 19IC5641) and performed according to the Declaration of Helsinki.
+Three participants (males; 62, 65, 53 years old) who suffered from an amputation of their upper-limb and underwent TMR surgery were recruited for this study.
+Each participant provided written informed consent before taking part in the experimental session.
+P1 suffered an accident in 1994 that resulted in a brachial plexus injury and subsequent left transhumeral amputation.
+Twenty years after the injury, TMR surgery was performed, resulting in muscle signals in his deltoid muscle, now being mediated by the ulnar and median nerves in the anterior part and by the radial nerve in the posterior part of the muscle.
+Control of the myoelectric prosthesis was achieved using two bipolar surface electrodes.
+P2 underwent transhumeral amputation of his left upper limb and TMR surgery by nerve-to-nerve coaptation (\cite{pettersen2024targeted}), mainly to treat phantom limb pain, 8 years before this study.
 The ulnar nerve was transferred to the pectoralis minor muscle, the median nerve to the lower (abdominal) part of the pectoralis major muscle, and the radial nerve to the latissimus dorsi muscle.
 The pectoralis minor was released from the coracoid process and was transferred into the axilla to enable easier detection of the EMG signals.
 The participant daily uses a myoelectrical prosthesis, controlled with two standard surface bipolar electrodes positioned on the remaining (non-reinnervated) triceps and biceps muscles of the limb.
-20 years before this study, P3 had his left arm amputated at the glenohumeral level and underwent TMR surgery 8 years after the amputation.
+Twenty years before this study, P3 had his left arm amputated at the glenohumeral level and underwent TMR surgery via nerve-nerve coaptation \cite{pettersen2024targeted} 8 years after amputation.
+The musculocutaneous nerve was transferred to the clavicular part of the pectoralis major, the ulnar nerve to the pectoralis minor, the median nerve to the sternocostal and abdominal part of the pectoralis major and the radial nerve to the latissimus dorsi and teres major.
 After this procedure, he could use 6 surface bipolar electrodes in order to operate his myoelectric prosthesis.
+Patient details are summarised in Table~\ref{tab:patient}.